andrewcooke/ParserCombinator.jl/README.md

 supports features with low overhead by default, but which can be extended to accomodate more expensive features when necessary.

-This library defines the grammar with a static graph, which is then "interpreted" using an explicit trampoline (described in more detail below).
+This library defines the grammar in a static graph, which is then "interpreted" using an explicit trampoline (described in more detail below).
 The main advantages are: